ossan-dev/auth-series/blog/part-one/blog-post.md

     };
 });
 ```
-HINT: in order to make the code type safer u should consider using the options pattern and bind settings to POCO classes.
+🔎**HINT**🔎: in order to make the code type safer u should consider using the _options pattern_ and bind settings to POCO classes.
 Moreover u have to place these sensitive data in a more secure place.
-##### Configure
+##### Configure method
-With the following change u're about to add the authentication in the middleware pipeline.
+With the following change you're about to add the authentication middleware in the middlewares' pipeline.
 ```csharp
 app.UseRouting();
 app.UseAuthentication();